jtcaraball/goexpdt/README.md

 fmt.Println(result)
 ```

+If the value of `x` is of importance it can be retrieved through the `solver`
+using the method `Values`.

 > [!IMPORTANT]
 > Goexpdt is agnostic to the SAT solver being used as long as it complies with
 > the standard DIMACS CNF format.

-If the value of `x` is of importance it can be retrieve through the `solver`
-using the method `Values`.

 > [!NOTE]
 > This was an example of evaluating a Q-DT-Foil formula, to see how to compute